 3. Plain White Tee

-Never underestimate the simplicity of a plain white tee - Cindy and Claudia certainly didn’t.
-A plain tee shirt works as a canvas for your natural beauty.
+Never underestimate the simplicity of a plain white tee – Cindy and Claudia certainly didn’t.
+A plain t-shirt works as a canvas for your natural beauty.
 It’s casual yet classic and works with anything else you pair it with.
 To really take on the '90s look, I recommend wearing a white tee with your high-waisted jeans.
 Just be sure to tuck it in!
 This timeless outfit will feel 2019 appropriate while harkening back to the bombshells of yesteryear.

 4. Natural Brows

 Before the early 2000s told everyone to tweeze their eyebrows into oblivion, natural brows were the beauty standard.
 Thankfully, we’ve all come back to our senses, and big brows are here to stay.
 By letting your brows do their thing, you allow their natural arch shape to frame your face.
 The results are flattering to both your eye shape and your bone structure.
 To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s Boy Brow to keep each hair groomed and in place.